-Horse barns have long been popular with a monitor building, with the center section used as an aisle way with a loft space above for storing hay.
-With stairs to access the upper story, the middle section of a monitor building truly ends up as being a “bonus room”.
-Stalls can be built onto the poles along either side of the middle section, with 10’, 12’ or even 14’ spacing depending on stall size requirements.
-Your horse pole barn stalls have a solid foundation, built onto the original framework of the barn design.
-Stalls can be finished off with tongue and groove stall kits, beautiful wood with long lasting aluminum hardware.
+Many people order monitor building kits to construct horse barns, using the center section as a walkway and the loft space above for storing hay.
+Stalls can be built onto the poles along either side of the middle section, with 10, 12, or 14 feet of space depending on stall size requirements.
+Horse pole barn stalls are built into the barn’s original framework for a more solid foundation, and they can be finished off with tongue and groove stall kits using beautiful wood and long-lasting aluminum hardware.

-We can also help you with all your pole barns acessories and stall kits!
+We can help you with all your pole barns accessories and stall kits!

 Monitor barns have plenty of other practical applications beyond living areas and horse shelters.
 RV owners often leave the center section open to park tall campers, protecting their vehicles from the elements and keeping them clean between road trips.
 The side wings can be used to house a boat, car, or pickup truck, and some may use them as a workshop to perform maintenance on their vehicles or complete other personal projects.